cSploit/cSploit.github.io/_posts/2015-05-10-Too-busy-right-now.md

 ##### Unexpected things

 Personally I thought I was a good Object-Oriented programmer.
-I was wrong.
+But I was wrong.
-The course of Sotware Engineering is improving a lot my OOP skills.
+The course of Software Engineering is improving a lot my OOP skills.

 ##### cSploit and Me

-I love cSploit and the main targets that this app have.
+I love cSploit and the main targets that this app has.
 I want to keep working on it.
-Making it better and with more features.
+Making it better and make more features.
-Sadly for the above reasons I havn't time to work on it right now.
+Sadly for the above reasons I haven't got time to work on it right now.
 I will resume working on it in a pair of months.
 Really As Soon As Possible :blush:.